-The Council's Tree Officer has assessed the application and states that the tree report from Aspect Arboriculture Limited is very thorough.
+The Council's Tree Officer has assessed the application and states that the tree report submitted with the application is very thorough.
 The Tree Officer considers that it provides a good level of detail which will protect the retained trees from avoidable harm, both below- and above-ground, provided that they are fully implemented in a timely fashion and properly maintained and monitored throughout the duration of the development, which can be secured by condition.